ycao56/klusterlet-addon-operator/versions/3.2.1/helm-charts/metering/README.md

-# IBM Cloud Private metering service helm chart
+# IBM metering service helm chart

 ## Introduction

-This chart deploys the IBM Cloud Private metering service that can be used to view and download detailed usage metrics for your applications and cluster.
+This chart deploys the IBM metering service that can be used to view and download detailed usage metrics for your applications and cluster.
 **The metering service chart should only be deployed once per cluster, must be named "metering", and must be installed into the kube-system namespace.**

 ## Chart Details